AmberG31/my_golden_square/ph4_solo_project/recipe/restaurant_recipe.md

 # EXAMPLE

 # 1
-order = Restaurant
+order = Restaurant.new
 new_order = Menu.new("chicken strips" 5)
 new_order.add
 new_order.show_list
 order.view_menu => "chicken strips" price: £5

 # 2
-order = Restaurant
+order = Restaurant.new
 new_order = Menu.new("chicken strips" 5)
 new_order = Menu.new("ribs" 7)
 new_order.add